alazaroc/blog-web-code/_posts/2022-07-18-multi-account-approach.md

 ![aws-control-tower-4](aws-control-tower-4.png){:class="border"}

-Then configure the shared accounts (Foundational OU - security), set an email associated with the new accounts and a name for these 2 accounts (Log archive and Security audit):
+Then configure the shared accounts (Foundational OU - security), set an email associated with the new accounts and a name for these 2 accounts:

+- Log archive: *The log archive account is a repository of immutable logs of API activities and resource configurations from all accounts.*
+- Security audit: *The audit account is a restricted account.
+It allows your security and compliance teams to gain access to all accounts in the organization.*

 ![aws-control-tower-5](aws-control-tower-5.png){:class="border"}